 We assess investment risk using both internal analysis and external research.
 We use third-party risk management systems and platforms that contain ESG analysis and tools to manage ESG risks.
 These various platforms and tools also provide white papers on ESG issues, such as climate risk, which contribute to the ongoing education of our analysts and portfolio managers.
-These ratings, tools, and reports, in conjunction with our independent research and analysis, are used to factor ESG issues into Berkley's investment decisions.
-In addition, in one jurisdiction we are continuing to pilot new tools to help detect ESG risks after not being satisfied with data provided by the first tool we tested.
+The ratings, tools, and reports, in conjunction with our independent research and analysis, are used to factor ESG issues into Berkley's investment decisions.
 These tools provide estimates of environmental, social, governance, carbon emissions footprint, transition risk, and physical risk management scores for a large number of companies, including small and medium-sized enterprises.
 The tools deliver globally comparable and standardized scores based on company size, industry, and location, enabling a full portfolio risk assessment.
 These ESG-focused ratings, data, and analytics can then be integrated with traditional investment analytics.